Department of Criminal Justice & Criminology

 Lane A Hurst, MS, Lecturer of Criminal Justice and Criminology, Department of Criminal Justice & Criminology, MS, Sam Houston State University; BSCJ, Sam Houston State University

-Laura Theresa Iesue, PHD, Assistant Professor of Criminal Justice and Criminology, Department of Criminal Justice & Criminology, PHD, Univ of Miami; BS, Ohio State Univ
+Laura Theresa Iesue, PHD, Assistant Professor of Criminal Justice and Criminology, Department of Criminal Justice & Criminology, PHD, Univ of Miami; BS, Ohio State University

-Jason R Ingram, PHD, Professor of Criminal Justice and Criminology, Department of Criminal Justice & Criminology, PHD, Michigan State University; MA, Southern Illinois U-Carbondale; BA, Southern Illinois U-Carbondale
+Jason R Ingram, PHD, Professor and Chair of Criminal Justice and Criminology, Department of Criminal Justice & Criminology, PHD, Michigan State University; MA, Southern Illinois U-Carbondale; BA, Southern Illinois U-Carbondale

 Soraya K Kawucha, PHD, Lecturer of Criminal Justice, Department of Criminal Justice & Criminology, PHD, Sam Houston State University; MS, Univ of North Texas; BS, Univ of North Texas